slamdata/purescript-echarts/README.md

 Purescript bindings for Baidu's [Enterprise Charts (Echarts) charting library](https://ecomfe.github.io/echarts/doc/doc-en.html).

-**Note**: *SlamData is offering a $2K bounty to whoever authors the first Pull Request that we merge into this repository.
-This is a great way to learn some Purescript, as well as contribute to a 100% open source library released under a commercial-friendly MIT license.*

 ## API

 The API is a low-level, type-safe, straightforward binding to Echarts: